Associated Press: History

 The Associated Press was formed in May 1846 by five daily newspapers in New York City to share the cost of transmitting news of the Mexican–American War.
 The venture was organized by Moses Yale Beach (1800–68), second publisher of The Sun, joined by the New York Herald, the New York Courier and Enquirer, The Journal of Commerce, and the New York Evening Express.
 Some historians believe that the New-York Tribune joined at this time; documents show it was a member in 1849.
 The New York Times became a member in September 1851.

 Initially known as the New York Associated Press (NYAP), the organization faced competition from the Western Associated Press (1862), which criticized its monopolistic news gathering and price setting practices.
 An investigation completed in 1892 by Victor Lawson, editor and publisher of the Chicago Daily News, revealed that several principals of the NYAP had entered into a secret agreement with United Press, a rival organization, to share NYAP news and the profits of reselling it.
 The revelations led to the demise of the NYAP and in December 1892, the Western Associated Press was incorporated in Illinois as the Associated Press.
 A 1900 Illinois Supreme Court decision (Inter Ocean Publishing Co. v.
-Associated Press) that the AP was a public utility and operating in restraint of trade resulted in the AP's move from Chicago to New York City, where corporation laws were more favorable to cooperatives.
+Associated Press) holding that the AP was a public utility and operating in restraint of trade resulted in the AP's move from Chicago to New York City, where corporation laws were more favorable to cooperatives.

 Melville Stone, who had founded the Chicago Daily News in 1875, served as AP general manager from 1893 to 1921.
+The AP adopted teletype for its New York service in 1914.
 The cooperative grew rapidly under the leadership of Kent Cooper, who served from 1925 to 1948 and who built up bureau staff in South America, Europe and (after World War II), the Middle East.
-He introduced the "telegraph typewriter" or teletypewriter into newsrooms in 1914.
+Under Kent Cooper, the AP became a more prevalent member of a press agency cartel made up of Reuters and Havas (now Agence France-Presse).
+He lobbied for the renegotiation of the tripartite contract binding the agencies and their respective news markets at the League of Nations in 1927, attempting to give the AP a more important place in competition with Reuters.
+The first female AP member, Zell Hart Deming, joined the AP in 1928.

 In 1935, the AP launched the Wirephoto network, which allowed transmission of news photographs over leased private telephone lines on the day they were taken.
 This gave the AP a major advantage over other news media outlets.
 While the first network was only between New York, Chicago, and San Francisco, eventually the AP had its network across the whole United States.